Yelp/detect-secrets/docs/audit.md

         - Audited true secrets were found

                 If any active secrets meet this condition, revoke them.
-Then, remove them from the codebase and run detect-secrets scan --update .secrets.baseline to re-scan.
+Then, remove secrets that were audited as real from the codebase and run detect-secrets scan --update .secrets.baseline to re-scan.

 For additional help, run detect-secrets audit --help.